Aman-Arora-2004/csc225/README.md

 Assignment 3 of my Data Structures and Algorithms 1 class.
 The rest of them were handwritten and submitted.

 Implemented an arraymatch function using JAVA.
+I then did a time complexity analysis of the algorithm I wrote.

 Two arrays, 𝑨 and 𝑩, of size n, are defined to be matches of one another if at least one of the following two conditions is satisfied: